Indians! Wake Up to Demand Quality

 1. Protected Market: We had been living in a protected market where anything could sell.
 The quality of goods produced has been anything from mediocre to bad.
 This situation of protected market continued for so long that we Indians got quite used to mediocrity and poor quality.
 We stopped expecting quality, leave alone demanding quality.
 Our expectations were low and there was no consumer awareness.

 2. Government Monopoly: Moreover, with most of the services like transport, utilities, etc. under government monopoly, bureaucratic processes led to extremely poor services.
-We developed a mindset of apathy - the belief that "Things will never improve in India" firmly took root in our mind.
+Monopoly ensured that the customer was never the king and complaining of poor service was like hitting the wall.
+We developed a mindset of apathy - the belief that "Things will never improve in India" and that there was no option but to silently suffer firmly took root in our mind.

 3. Over employment, Lower pay: In the formative years, employment of masses was a priority.
 Large number of people were employed in public sector units.
 When you over employ, obviously you need to pay lower salaries.
 As these officers grew in power because of the monopoly, lower salaries and higher power pushed them into corruption.
 As corruption grew, quality of goods and services dropped.